petuum-inc/poseidon-release/Quick_Tutorial.md

   -o OUTPUT_FOLDER, --out=OUTPUT_FOLDER
                        output log folder
 ```
-For example, you need to write a json format file "aws_cluster.json" including "worker_nodes" and "server_nodes" attributes.
+For example, you need to write a json format file `aws_cluster.json` including `worker_nodes` and `server_nodes` attributes.
 For current release, the number of worker nodes must be the same with the number of server_nodes.
 After that, you can start a CIFAR-10 task like this: `$POSEIDON_HOME/psd_run -c aws_cluster.json "python /home/aws/tutorial/cifar10_train.py --max_steps 100"`.
 You can download the training script `cifar10_train.py` from [here](https://raw.githubusercontent.com/petuum-inc/poseidon-release/master/models/cifar10/cifar10_train.py).
 Make sure giving the absolute path here.

 ## Poseidon Logs
 After running Poseidon, you can check the execution log `poseidon_run.log` in the same path you run Poseidon.
 There are also addtional log files for debugging and monitoring purpose created in `poseidon_log_$TIMESTAMP_SUFFIX` folder.